Naropa University: Spiritual principles

 Geoffrey Samuel, Reginald Ray, and Judith Simmer-Brown have traced the Shambhala lineage [Trungpa's teaching] back to the 19th century Rimé movement in Eastern Tibet...
 When Naropa describes itself as a Buddhist-inspired, nonsectarian liberal arts college, "nonsectarian" translating to the Tibetan rimed.
 Nonsectarian does not, however, mean secular as it is commonly used in higher education.
 Nonsectarian is perhaps understood as ecumenical openness to contemplative practices and arts of the world religious traditions that foster precision, gentleness, and, spontaneity.

 Goss goes on to note that as with many U.S. Protestant and Catholic colleges and universities, Naropa has faced pressure to establish independence from its associated religious organization, Shambhala International; but unlike many such institutions, it has avoided relegating religion to the periphery of university life.

 Naropa's description of contemplative education makes liberal use of Buddhist language and concepts.
-For example, its catalogue speaks of "students wholeheartedly engag[ing] in mindfulness awareness practices in order to cultivate being present in the moment"..."the development of openness, self-awareness, and insight"...and "interior work" as "preparation for compassionate and transformative work in the world."
+For example, its catalogue speaks of "students wholeheartedly engag[ing] in mindfulness awareness practices in order to cultivate being present in the moment...the development of openness, self-awareness, and insight", and frames "interior work" as "preparation for compassionate and transformative work in the world."

-As of 2008, contemplative education requirements include all undergraduate students selecting three semester hours of "Body-Mind Practice" such as taijiquan or African dance, as well as three hours of "World Wisdom Traditions" which may include a religion course.
-In addition certain majors, such as psychology and religious studies, require specialized courses in meditation.
-In the psychology program, the type of meditation required is specific to Shambhala Buddhism.
-Besides these requirements, a number of Naropa's professors incorporate a contemplative element into their classroom teaching or course requirements, such as beginning with a bow or a moment of silence or asking students to consider how to integrate their studies into their lives.

-For one day each semester, Naropa University holds Community Practice Day, during which regular classes are not held and offices are closed.
-On this day, members of the Naropa community—students, faculty, staff, and others—are invited to participate in group sitting meditation practice during the morning.
-Other contemplative disciplines are offered throughout the day.
-Panel discussions, departmental lunches, and community-service projects are often offered in the afternoon.
-The stated object of the day is to cultivate togetherness in the Naropa community and to emphasize the importance of leading a mindful, aware life rather than a high-speed, cluttered one.